michaschwab/easypz/README.md

 Instructions on how to use EasyPZ, explanations for the many options, as well as how to extend EasyPZ with your own pan or zoom method, can be found in the [Wiki](https://github.com/michaschwab/easypz/wiki)!

+### Changelog

+#### 1.09

+* Made the default functionality to be applyTransformTo: "*" for when the easypz attribute is set.

+### Known Issues
+* The behavior for hybrid (touchpad + mouse) devices needs to be fixed.
+ Currently, it only operates either as touch- or as mouse-based device.